RobertoLJr/100-days-of-python/day-071-project-web-application-deployment/README.md

-# Day 68 Project: Fully-fledged Blog Website
+# Day 71 Project: Web Application Deployment

 To properly deploy this web application, the project has its own repository.